n0noob/scripts/README.md

-# scripts
+# Scripts
-Common scripts for everyone
+Common scripts that I use for automating boring/manual tasks.

+## Note
+Most of these scripts are not compatible with Windows OS.